bepposax/minesweeper-tui/README.md

 ## Dependencies

-- The program depends on the ANSI-colors library, which is included in the `lib` folder.
+- The program depends on the ANSI-colors library, which is included in the `include` folder.

 Note: This program has been tested on a Unix-like system with GCC installed.
 Compatibility with other systems may vary.